bathlakartikeya/PJP2/readme.md

-selenium test to open google.com and search images for iron man
+selenium test to open google.com and searching for iron man and further choosing images tab